|

 Is Alcoholism a Reason to Divorce?

 If the person with the addiction is willing to seek treatment and comply with their program’s rules and if both partners are willing to undergo professional counseling, then reconciliation may be possible.
 However, there are many cases in which the addiction has resulted in too much pain and distrust.
-Either way, it’s important for both partners to have realistic expectations of how divorce would affect their relationships, finances and general well-being.
+Either way, both partners need to have realistic expectations of how divorce would affect their relationships, finances, and general well-being.

 When to Seek Help for Alcoholism